reown-com/a2/README.md

 ## Alpha status

-The current master and alpha versions use `std::future` with async/await syntax, and requires a nightly compiler.
+The current master and alpha versions use `std::future` with async/await syntax, and requires a beta compiler of version 1.39.0.
 0.4 works with stable and futures 0.1.

 Bugfixes for the stable release should go against the `v0.4` branch.